Location Independent (High End Homeless)

 Most people can't imagine that I do this without a security blanket.
 No, I don't have a fixed income or big pot of savings somewhere.
 My expenses are low.
 For income, I do speaking and training.
 I coach lawyers.
 When I speak, my expenses are often paid.

 Also, I depend on my community to support this work.
 For four years, I lived primarily in what is often called "the gift economy."
 Lately, the funding is beginning to improve.
 I'm getting paid more and more often for presenting, a measure of the success of my mission.
 Most of the time, my paid speaking and coaching engagements fund the next leg of the trip, helping to open up new communities and connect people in new places.

 My legal residence is New Mexico.
 Originally, it was just a matter of convenience.
 My car license plate expired while I was there and I changed my residency.
 Over the last few years, I have found that I love the state and I like being domiciled there.
 (And it isn't just the green chile, but that helps.)

 When will you settle down?

 Before I went to law school, I drove taxi in Florida.
 Several of my regular customers were homeless guys who spent the winter down south.
 They hung out at a truck stop and the town square.
 They'd call a cab and get a ride between the two places.
 Sometimes they called because they wanted to get warm in the car and I'd let them ride around with me for a while.
 We became friends.
 I recall one particular conversation with Eddie, an elderly man who told me he was almost 80.
 With Social Security income, he saw that homelessness was a choice for him.
-He described how it was hard to live in one place when the whole world had been his home.
+He described how it was hard to live in a house when the whole world had been his home.
 He liked to sleep where he could see the sky and stars, close to Mother Earth.
 Living in a house seemed constrictive after the expansive life he'd been living.
 I have never forgotten that conversation with Eddie.
 I understand it at a new level.
-I'm not sure how I will ever live in one place again.
 I love so many places.
 For the foreseeable future, I will continue to travel.

 Home is truly where the heart is.
 I've learned to be at home wherever I am.
 There are times when I think of settling in one place but the next trip beckons.
 I'll know when it is the right time, when I find the right place to settle down.